Blogs

 Omniseal Rotary Lip Seal 31 EVTOL Case Study

-Modern rotary lip seals are typically made from PTFE (polytetrafluoroethylene) with an outer metal casing or supporting rings of aluminum alloys, stainless steel, or low-carbon steel.
-PTFE material offers wear and friction control as well as high resistance to heat and chemical degradation.
-To solve misalignment or high speed challenges, a garter spring (often made of metal) can be included to maintain consistent pressure on the sealing lip.
+Modern rotary lip seals are typically made from PTFE (polytetrafluoroethylene) with supporting rings of aluminum alloys, stainless steel, or low-carbon steel.
+PTFE material offers high resistance to heat, wear and friction control, high-speed rotation, and chemical degradation.

 Pharmaceutical-Mixers